 What about energy drinks, regular or sugar-free, when you have diabetes?

 The high caffeine content could cause anxiety, insomnia, muscle twitching, irritability, dizziness, tremors, restlessness and G.I. upset.
-Healthy adults should have about 400 milligrams of caffeine daily, so if you have a cup of coffee at breakfast, an ice tea or diet soda at lunch and a sugar-free energy at 3-4PM you will be agitated and have exceeded your caffeine safe level.
+Healthy adults should have about 400 milligrams of caffeine daily, so if you have a cup of coffee at breakfast, an ice tea or diet soda at lunch and a sugar-free energy drink in the late afternoon, you will be agitated and have exceeded your caffeine safe level.
 Instead of using energy drinks for a boost, eat sensible meals, never skip meals, exercise regularly, get enough sleep and have a snack of protein and carbohydrate such as a small apple with 8 almonds or 2 whole grain crackers with a cheese wedge to get you comfortably to dinner.